Chocolate Cakes

 Freshly ground black pepper

 Trim asparagus and steam till al dente.
-Dry well with paper towels then place in a greased shallow dish, sprinkle with the cheese, drizzle generously with olive oil, then place until a very hot grill until browned and bubbly.
+Dry well with paper towels then place in a greased shallow dish, sprinkle with the cheese, drizzle generously with olive oil, then place under a very hot grill until browned and bubbly.
 Grind some black pepper over then serve with crusty bread.

 Serves 2-4